-Heard about e-Residency in Estonia?
-Curious about what it could mean for you and your business?
-Find out more with our guide to everything you need to know about Estonia’s e-Residency.
+Heard about Estonian e-Residency?
+Find out what it means with our guide to everything you need to know about Estonia’s e-Residency.

 We spend an ever-increasing amount of our lives online.
 From chatting with family and friends to shopping at the grocery store, almost everything is available digitally these days.
 But have you ever considered getting digital residency?

 No, we’re not talking about the latest smash-hit videogame, we’re talking about Estonia’s game-changing decision to introduce an e-Residency program.
 Yes, you read that right.
 In 2014, the small Baltic nation started accepting applications for the world’s first digital residency.

 But what is e-Residency and what could it mean for you and your business?
 To help you understand the latest innovation in global citizenship, here’s our guide to everything you need to know about Estonia’s e-Residency program.

 - How do you apply for e-Residency in Estonia?

 - Can I live in Estonia with e-Residency?